- The 'dynamic' edition: Key Concepts

 What does version text-allow you to see?

-Version-text view allows you to see the abstracted settled text of each of the six versions of the Declaration, in the Latin original, and modern English translation.
+Version-text view allows you to see the abstracted settled text of every version of the work being edited, both in the Latin original, and modern English translation.

 It allows you to see immediately how much of the settled text in this particular version is unsettled in the work-text.

 For a quick aide-memoire to the use of symbols in the dynamic edition, see our 'Dynamic Symbols: An Aide-Memoire' page.